What to Do if Builders Do a Bad Job

 Don’t immediately go on the offensive.
 It’s possible that the builders themselves are not aware that they’ve left you dissatisfied.
 Try to approach them directly and see if you can’t work out a solution that suits both sides.

-Sometimes it might be possible to convince your builders to fix the issues out of their own pocket.
+Sometimes it might be possible to convince your builders to fix the issues at their own expense.
 They might also be willing to offer you compensation for the time you’ve spent dealing with the problem.

 4. Consider legal action